rjspencer/docs/theming.md

 unlikeText
 :	the text to show when the item has been liked by the viewer *defaults to "Unlike"*

-itemId
-: the ID of the item to like *required*

 class
 :	the class to give the `<a>` tag